stephenlaichaowen/html-tailwindcss-template/README.md

 ### Just a simple recap
 - first we install a few dependencies in this case we install `autoprefixer`, `postcss-cli` and `tailwindcss`
-- Next we scaffold `tailwind.config.js`
+- Next we scaffold `tailwind.config.js`, we customize our css in this file
 - Then we created a `postcss.config.js`file and specity `tailwindcss` and `autoprefixer` as postcss plugins we want to use
 - Then we created `tailwind.css` where we drop in three tailwind sort of markers to tell tailwind where to include generated css
 - Then we wrote a very simple build cript using `postcss-cli` to take our `tailwind.css` input file and compiled into a public directory